skip to content

 The Italian Section in Cambridge has seven full-time faculty members available to supervise doctoral research.
 Their research interests span a broad range of topics in the Italian peninsula's languages, literatures, visual cultures, and history, from the medieval period to the present day.

 Details of individual specialisms can be found on the section's webpages.
-We have a lively group of doctoral students in the section at any one time working across periods and topics, supported by careful one-on-one supervision and mentoring, in the context of a rich research culture of seminars, symposia, conferences, lectures, and postgraduate training.
-Visiting scholars and students from other institutions regularly contribute to the section's research culture.
-Students are also free to undertake comparative work across languages and national boundaries, supported by the wide range of expertise within the Faculty of Modern and Medieval Languages and Cambridge as a whole.
+We have a lively group of doctoral students in the Section working across periods and topics, supported by careful one-on-one supervision and mentoring, in the context of a rich research culture of seminars, symposia, conferences, lectures, and postgraduate training.
+Visiting scholars and students from other institutions regularly contribute to the Section's research culture.
+Students are also free to undertake comparative work across languages and national boundaries, supported by the wide range of expertise within the Faculty of Modern and Medieval Languages and Linguistics and Cambridge as a whole.

 From the Department of Spanish and Portuguese